-We're obsessed with all things health and wellness, constantly on the hunt for the newest discoveries in nutrition, and yes, we watch all of the food conspiracy documentaries on Netflix.
-We've tried every milk alternative, from nuts and coconut to hemp and oat.
+As our dear friends of the Journal know, we're slightly obsessed with all things health and wellness, especially nutrition.
+From the hottest trends in plant-based diets to binge-watching food documentaries on Netflix, we're on a perpetual quest to better understand how what we eat impacts our well-being.
+We've tried every milk alternative, from nut and coconut to hemp and oat.
 We eat gluten-free and organic foods as much as possible.
 And as cliché as this may sound, we still love kale!

 What exactly are probiotics?